smarttransit-ai/chattanooga-od-sample/README.md

 2. The travel start time(go_time) is sampled randomly from 7AM to 9AM (at 15min intervals)
 3. The return time is sampled randomly from 4PM to 6PM (at 15min intervals)

 For example if a OD pair has 50 people travelling among them, then we sample 50 home and 50 work locations and randomly choose 50 start and return times in the manner described.
+Each of them forms a row of the dataset

-The generated matrix is ...
+The generated dataset is ...

 The associated notebook - [movement_combinations.ipynb](https://github.com/smarttransit-ai/chattanooga-od-sample/blob/main/movement_combinations.ipynb)